michealespinola/plexupdate/README.md

 1. Enter 'User-defined script' as '`/var/services/homes/admin/scripts/bash/plex/plexupdate/plexupdate.sh`' if using the above script placement example. '`/var/services/homes`' is the base location of user home directories
 1. Click OK

-Historical thanks to thanks to https://forums.plex.tv/u/j0nsplex

 # To Do

 The code is currently hardcoded with a 7-day age requirement for installing the latest version as a bug/issue deterrent.
 This number value will soon be codifed as a parameter value.
 The intent of this fork is to never have to modify the base script for anything.

+# Thanks!

+Historical thanks to thanks to https://forums.plex.tv/u/j0nsplex